netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 Uninstallation
 ==============

-To uninstall the module, follow the steps described in the file *readme.md* from the module package.
+To uninstall the extension, follow the steps described in the file *readme.md* from the module package.
 It is very important to follow all steps exactly as shown there.
 Do not skip any steps.